Skip to main content

 ISO Class:

-TX1004 AlphaWipe is low-linting (no wiper is truly ‘zero-lint’ in every process condition), highly absorbent polyester knit wiper used for controlled wipe-downs, spill control, and critical cleaning touch-ups in controlled environments.
-It is constructed from 100% continuous-filament polyester in a double-knit, no-run interlock pattern for durability on equipment, fixtures, and rougher surfaces.
+Texwipe TX1004 AlphaWipe is a low-linting (no wiper is truly ‘zero-lint’ in every process condition), high-absorbency polyester knit cleanroom wiper designed for precision wiping, controlled solvent application, and localized cleaning tasks in controlled environments.
+It is constructed from 100% continuous-filament polyester in a double-knit, no-run interlock pattern to help maintain integrity under wiping force while reducing snagging and fiber release.

 Specifications: